PatrickCode1299/BlogApi/README.md

 If you already did the step above you can proceed to this phase:

-While in the 10.0 working directory run this command
+While in the 10.0 working directory run this command in CMD terminal

 composer update.